 However, there are drawbacks to having the market being open 24-7.
 It is nice to have the flexibility to trade at any time, but we are also human, which means that we must sleep, eat or relax, and cannot be monitoring our positions all day and all night.
 There will always be times of missed opportunities or jumps in price that will move against established positions when we are not around.
 This is a human limitation, and that is why in forex it is advisable to trade with an Expert Advisor (EA) that trades for us 24-7, or barring that, it is advisable to choose the best time to trade based on one’s own available time and strategy logic.

-This article attempt to go over some of times to trade, broken up into three parts:
+This article attempts to go over some of the times to trade, broken up into three parts: